AntonioNarcilio/generate-thumbnails/README.md

 </p>
 <p align="justify">
   <h4><b>How to install ?</b></h4>
+  The files described above will be copied to their respective directories:
   First, make sure you have ImageMagick installed on your machine (if you prefer, the `install.sh` file does this check for you).

   ~~~bash